sebastian-blaszczak/testcontainers-spock-instancio/article-content.md

 }
 ```

-Now we can create feature method that mocks nested list and check how many times method `add` will be invoked:
+Now we can create a feature method that mocks nested lists and check how many times the method `add` is invoked:

 ```groovy
  def "interaction based test"() {